Work Truck Telematics Solutions Can Help Maximize Fleet Productivity

 Connecting to telematics isn’t the only way a power system helps reduce downtime and improve productivity for work trucks.
 Reducing truck idle hours can significantly reduce downtime for maintenance and repairs.

 A Tier 4 Final-compliant truck engine uses a diesel particulate filter (DPF) to trap soot from engine exhaust gases.
 This filter must be periodically cleaned through regeneration to maintain emissions reduction performance and fuel efficiency.
 The more a diesel truck engine idles, the more often the DPF must be cleaned.

 Unlike PTO-driven equipment that requires the truck engine to idle to power tools, engine-driven all-in-one systems deliver compressed air, generator power, battery charging/crank assist, welding capabilities and the power to support 12-volt DC needs — all with the truck engine turned off.

 The EnPakA30 power system can reduce truck engine idle time by up to 75 percent.
 This dramatically reduces maintenance costs and fuel consumption, increases productivity, and lowers the risk of downtime caused by DPF failures, regenerations and other truck engine-related problems.

 A work truck that’s down isn’t productive or profitable.
 Maximizing the productivity and efficiency of a work truck fleet starts with choosing reliable equipment and tools that help reduce downtime — so service technicians are ready for anything.

-An all-in-one power system that connects to a work truck’s telematics delivers the power technicians need while also providing access to important data that can help identify potential problems.
+A power system that connects to a work truck’s telematics delivers the power technicians need while also providing access to important data that can help identify potential problems.
 Tracking and analyzing information related to performance, idling and upcoming service intervals helps you find time and cost savings in the operation — so you can better manage the fleet.